 - Adaptational Wimp: He wasn't that good of a fighter to begin with, but he at least gave Piccolo some difficulty at first in the anime.
-In the manga, Android 17 faces him within the first moments of the battle royal, and although he gives him a slightly better performance than Murisamu (He knocked Murisamu out with absolutely no effort at all ...), he's hanging on to the edge, to where Frieza proceeds to knock him out.
+In the manga, Android 17 faces him within the first moments of the battle royal, and although he gives him a slightly better performance than Murisamu (who was knocked out with absolutely no effort at all), he's last seen clinging to the ledge of the ring before Frieza steps in (literally) to finish him.

 - All There in the Manual: He doesn't get any hint of backstory in the anime, but Toei website describe him as a veteran of war on his home planet.

 - Boxing Battler: His fighting style resembles good old-fashioned boxing.